 The duty of the contact breaker is to break at intervals the low voltage current which flows in the primary winding of the ignition coil.
-Contact breaker consists of one plate (1), which is screwed to distributor body and which comprises the following parts:
+Contact screwed to distributor body and which compribreaker consistes of one plate (1), which is ses the following parts:

-- Fixed contact print holder (2) which can rotate for some degrees around pin (5) solid with plate and it is secured to plate by means of screw (3) in the most suitable position for obtaining a correct breaker gap. - breaker arm (4) provided with movable contact point, pivoted on pin (5) and comprising flat spring (6) which secures contacts pressure and adherence of felt pad (7) to the two-nosed cam (8).
+- Fixed contact point holder (2) which can rotate for some degrees around pin (5) solid with plate and it is secured to plate by means of screw (3) in the most suitable position for obtaining a correct breaker gap. - breaker arm (4) provided with movable contact point, pivoted on pin (5) and comprising flat spring (6) which secures contacts pressure and adherence of felt pad (7) to the two-nosed cam (8).
 Number of cam noses is always the same as the number of cylinders.